codezerg/Codezerg.FluentHtml/README.md

 A fluent HTML DSL/view engine for C# that enables type-safe HTML generation with a clean, composable API.
 Features a uniform factory pattern with parameterless tag methods and lowercase fluent attribute chaining.
 Includes full HTML5 support, htmx integration, and a component system for building reusable UI patterns.

+Warning: FluentHtml is a tool, not a religion.
+Use it where it provides clear value, and stick with HTML where that's simpler.

 ## Features

 - **Complete HTML5 Support** - All HTML5 elements with strongly-typed classes